 TOCMC and its members are certified organic under the United States Department of Agriculture National Organic Program (USDA-NOP), and TOCMC is also Global Organic Textile Standard (GOTS) certified.
 Each bale of cotton marketed by TOCMC is tracked from the field to the customer.
 Buyers can know the producer’s name and farm for each bale purchased.

-USDA classing specifications are used to classify each bale of TOCMC cotton into different quality pools.
-Payments to producers are determined by the pool in which the bale falls, giving producers an incentive to grow the highest quality cotton possible.
-However, quality, like yield, is somewhat subject to weather conditions that are beyond the farmers’ control, resulting in some year-to-year variations in the percentage of the crop in each pool.
+The cooperative’s payments to its farmers are also based on quality, giving producers an incentive to grow the highest quality cotton possible.
+However, quality, like yield, is somewhat subject to weather conditions that are beyond the farmers’ control, resulting in year-to-year variations in quality.

 TOCMC members grow other organic crops including peanuts, wheat, corn, milo, forage sorghum, soybeans, black-eyed peas, and sesame.
 Also, the cottonseed, which is separated from the cotton fiber in the ginning process, is marketed to organic dairies for feed.